ShieldOrder/shieldorder/README.md

 It is intended to be referenced, adapted, or reused without coordination or permission.

----

 ## Status
 All repositories are at v0.1.

-Meaning is stable.
-Iteration is paused in favor of reuse and external application.

----
+Semantics are intended to be stable.
+Updates, when they occur, are documented as small deltas.

 ## License
 All work is released under CC0.
 Unrestricted reuse is encouraged.